golioth/docs/docs/hardware/1-home.md

 A verified board:

 * is tested and confirmed to work with Golioth.
-* is tested less frequently than continously verified boards.
-This might mean it was tested on an older version of the Golioth Zephyr SDK, or that it has been a while since it was last tested.
+* is tested less frequently than continuously verified boards.
+This means it was tested on an older version of the Golioth Zephyr SDK, but may not have been tested on the most recent commits.
 * is supported and maintained by the Golioth development team.
 You can reach out to us on [Discord](https://golioth.io/discord) for help and troubleshooting.